-One of the key things most people don't know about those original five stages, is that Kubler-Ross was writing about people confronting their own death, not the death of a loved one.
+One of the key things most people don't know about those original five stages of grief is that Kubler-Ross was writing about people confronting their own death, not the death of a loved one.
 Several groups of counselors later took the idea and used it to help people understand the loss of someone else.
 However, almost no scientific research has shown the existence of those stages, or that people go through stages at all.

 Components of Grief

 One of the most influential researchers on grief and bereavement is Sidney Zisook (UC-San Diego).
-His work has shown that there are 4 major components of grief that show up in various forms depending on the person and the unique circumstances of the loss:
+His work has shown that there are four major components of grief that show up in various forms depending on the person and the unique circumstances of the loss:

-3. Guilt, remorse, and regrets
+- Guilt, remorse, and regrets.